 - interrogating the intersectionality as feminist theory and method to theories of globalism

-So many women need medical help, yet are uninsured or underinsured, undocumented or daughters of the undocumented — we are helping.
+Many women need medical and healthcare help, yet are uninsured or underinsured, undocumented or daughters of the undocumented — we of the Ramsey Foundation, are helping.

 Jenny Lloyd Norton, Lin Sue Cooney, Denise McClain

-A survivor of a rare chest cancer, (although not breast cancer), Jenny’s chemotherapy circle was filled with friends whose infusions were for their breast cancer, and immediately we became involved in Komen and later, the Pink Pony Foundation.
+A survivor of a rare chest cancer, Jenny’s chemotherapy circle was filled with friends whose infusions were for our breast cancer, and immediately we became involved in Komen and later, the Pink Pony Foundation.